 - We began working with clients outside of Colorado and expanded our state assessment offerings to include the main standards assessment plus the ELL assessment, alternate assessment, and other required assessments such as high school exit exams and end of course exams.
 Every state assessment presents its own opportunities and challenges, which underscores the importance of having a thoughtful design for each measure.

-- What started as a support tool for NWEA grew into an expansive data warehouse with many large-scale assessments programmed into the system, so clients can just "load and go" or enter their data directly into the system for immediate reports.
-We also assist clients with setting up locally developed assessments in the warehouse.
+- What started as a support tool for NWEA grew into an expansive assessment database with many large-scale assessments programmed into the system, so clients can just "load and go" or enter their data directly into the system for immediate reports.
+We also assist clients with setting up locally developed assessments in the database.

 - Our very popular literacy system formed the basis of a Student Plans system with the capacity to build your own plans as well as taking advantage of our predesigned plans in areas such as RTI, ELL, Gifted, Accommodations, general Student Learning Plans, 504, and Special Education.